Dre Campbell Farm

 12. Molt-X

-This commercial product is a botanical pesticide that contains Azadirachtin.
+This commercial product is a botanical pesticide that contains azadirachtin.

 Molt-X works by preventing insect molting and inhibiting feeding.
 It also acts as a pest repellent.

-13. Azera
+13. Azera Gardening

 14. Bug Buster-O